-- a. completion of academic program with a minimum GPA of 3.0 for master's students and 3.3 for doctoral students
+- 3.3 for doctoral students

 - b. recommendation of the faculty

 - c. clearance of all financial accounts, academic holds, and library records

 - d. payment of Graduation Fee

 - e. apply online for graduation

 PROBATION

 Students may be placed on academic probation if they fail to maintain a minimum GPA of 3.0 (Master's) or 3.3 (Doctoral).
 Students who receive two grades in the category of "below standard performance" will be placed on academic probation.
 Any grade at the "D" level will result in academic probation.